eamonnaobrien/Monomial/README.md

 intrinsic MonomialClasses (p :: RngIntElt, m :: RngIntElt :
   Algebras := false, Count := false, Soluble := true, Insoluble := true) -> [], []

-{return representatives of conjugacy classes of monomial subgroups of order m in GL(p, C), where p is a prime, and their parameters;
+{return representatives of conjugacy classes of monomial irreducible subgroups of order m in GL(p, C), where p is a prime, and their parameters;
  if either Soluble or Insoluble is false, then the corresponding groups are omitted; default for both is true; if Count then return [] and sequence